RaxHax/API-lanakj0r/README.md

 For a detailed step-by-step walkthrough (including setting Firebase environment variables and provisioning service accounts), see [docs/FIREBASE_SETUP.md](docs/FIREBASE_SETUP.md).
 The summary below highlights the key commands once your project is configured.

+> **Heads up:** Legacy single-bank entry points have been removed.
+Deployments now rely solely on `functions/main.py`, which exposes the production-ready HTTP functions.

 1. **Login to Firebase**
    ```bash
    firebase login